-3.2.5.2 MDM with KVM Mode
+3.2.3.3 Display: MDM with KVM Mode

-In 'MDM with KVM-Mode' the display behaves just like a MDM but the windows can be moved and resized by the mouse.
+In 'MDM with KVM-Mode' the display behaves just like an MDM but the windows can be moved and resized by the mouse.
 A double click connects keyboard and mouse to the attached PC Hardware option).
 The layouts (grids) are pre-arranged and activated like in MDM mode.